yoursrealkiran/RAG/README.md

 cd RAG

-python -m venv .venv
-source .venv/bin/activate  # Linux
-uv sync
+uv venv # To create a virtual environment source .venv/bin/activate  # To activate the virtual environment uv sync # To install dependencies